Household drains and sewers

 Drains attached to houses meet up, in most cases, with drains from neighbouring houses and eventually attach to the main public sewer system.

-- You are responsible for lateral drains within (under) your property boundary
+• You are responsible for lateral drains under your property boundary

-You can find out more about these changes from the Anglian Water website.
+You can find out more on the sewers and drains pages on the Anglian Water website.

 Managing flood risk and drainage on developments